 Of course, the technology platform you are using will also heavily influence and dictate your homepage design but most intranet software (and also SharePoint Online) will give you some flexibility to configure your intranet homepage in the way that will work best for you.

-Below are seven great intranet designs that we hope will get you inspired.
+seven eight great intranet designs that we hope will get you inspired.
 We’ve selected each of these as they have a different emphasis or “flavour”.
 Which one would best meet the needs of your organisation?

 Personalisation allows for an intranet that is truly relevant to an individual and the way they work.
 Leveraging profile data via Active Directory data, permissions and site memberships, preferences and subscriptions, means that a person can have a homepage that is full of content that is truly relevant.